austinpendleton/se_project_aroundtheus/README.md

 Currently the landing page doesn't have much function besides the awesome design to display some images.
 But we will building off of this design in future projects to make it a more functional platform!

+UPDATE: The page now enables you to edit the profile name and subheading!

 <img src= "./images/full-site-screenshot.png">
 <img src= "./images/mobile-site-screenshot.png">